tpeiler/aws-cybersecurity-threat-detection-ml/README.md

 ## Architecture
 ![Architecture](architecture/secure-ml-threat-detection-architecture.png)

+## Architecture Walkthrough

+This pipeline ingests network traffic logs and processes them through a secure, production-style machine learning workflow designed for threat detection.

+1. **Log Ingestion**
+   Network traffic logs are uploaded to an encrypted Amazon S3 bucket.

+2. **Feature Engineering**
+   An AWS Lambda function is triggered on object creation to preprocess the data and generate ML-ready features.

+3. **Secure Data Storage**
+   Processed datasets are written to a versioned S3 bucket to preserve integrity and support reproducibility.

+4. **Model Training**
+   Amazon SageMaker trains an XGBoost model within a private VPC using least-privilege IAM roles.

+5. **Artifact Protection**
+   Trained model artifacts are stored in an encrypted S3 bucket with controlled access.

+6. **Real-Time Inference**
+   The model is deployed to a SageMaker endpoint for live threat detection.

+7. **Monitoring & Visibility**
+   Logs and metrics stream into Amazon CloudWatch, enabling operational monitoring and anomaly detection.

+---

+### Security Boundary

+Critical compute resources are deployed inside a private VPC to prevent unintended public exposure.

+Security controls — including IAM, encryption, temporary credentials, and centralized logging — are enforced across every stage of the ML lifecycle.

 ## Threat Model

 This system was designed with a security-first mindset, treating the ML pipeline as a production workload rather than a research demo.
 The following threat scenarios were considered during design.